celiason/architecture/README.md

 ![](reports/figures/arch_div_p00_r20_noHM.png)

 ### Homes types across time
-The buildup of the current architectural diversity is clearly not static, as these homes were built over time, with a boom in home-building in the "roaring" 1920s.
+The buildup of the current architectural diversity is clearly not static, as these homes were built over time, with a boom in home-building in the "roaring twenties."
 Using the predictions output by the neural network, we can look at cumluative buildup of different home styles.
 Below is a plot showing the cumulative number of homes by year for a given house style.
+We can also visualize this as an animated GIF (check it out [here](simple_animation.gif)).
 ![](reports/figures/cumsum_year.png)

-We can also visualize this as an animated GIF (check it out [here](simple_animation.gif))

 ### Adding diversity layers
 Instead of seeing the actual types of homes predicted by the model, we might want to see how the _diversity_ of homes changes across the town.
 Are there some areas with more architectural variety that would be exciting to live in?